Complex behavior from intrinsic motivation to occupy action-state path space: Results

-In the previous examples, complex behaviors emerge as consequence of the presence of obstacles, predators and limited food sources, but the actual dynamics of the agents are very coarse-grained.
-Here, we consider a system with physically realistic dynamics, the balancing cartpole \cite{barto1983neuronlike,florian2007correct}, a system composed of a moving cart with an attached pole free to rotate (Fig. \ref{fig:cartpole}a).
-The cartpole is assumed to reach an absorbing state when either the angle of the pole surpasses 36 degrees in magnitude, or when the cart hits a border, similar to the specifications in a standard task \cite{brockman2016openai} but with much wider allowed angle intervals and more available actions than those typically used.
-We discretize the state space to solve for the optimal value function in Eq. (\ref{eq_bellman_opt_eq}), and use value interpolation to implement the optimal policy in Eq. (\ref{eq_pi_opt_m}).
-The entropy seeking agent (H agent) produces a wide variety of angles for the pole (Fig. \ref{fig:cartpole}b), constantly swinging sideways, as if it were dancing (\href{https://youtu.be/5u5NMytarl8}{Video 4}, H agent).
-It also displays a wide occupation of state space (Fig. \ref{fig:cartpole}d, left panel), but it is not homogenous: the bimodality of the histogram reflects the dancing of the cartpole.
+In the previous examples, complex behaviors emerge as a consequence of the presence of obstacles, predators and limited food sources, but the actual dynamics of the agents are very coarse-grained.
+Here, we considered a system with physically realistic dynamics, the balancing cartpole \cite{barto_neuronlike_1983,florian_correct_2007}, composed of a moving cart with an attached pole free to rotate (Fig. \ref{fig:cartpole}a).
+The cartpole is assumed to reach an absorbing state when either it hits a border, or when the pole angle exceeds $36$ degrees.
+Thus, we consider a broad range of angles that makes the agents reach a larger state space than in standard settings \cite{brockman_openai_2016}.
+We discretized the state space and used a linear interpolation to solve for the optimal value function in Eq. (\ref{eq_bellman_opt_eq}), and to implement the optimal policy in Eq. (\ref{eq_pi_opt_m}), (Supplemental Sec. \ref{sec:details_cartpole}).
+The MOP agent widely occupies the horizontal position, and more strikingly it produces a wide variety of pole angles, constantly swinging sideways as if it were dancing (\href{https://youtu.be/XwJB1-Vu394}{Video 4}, MOP agent; Fig. \ref{fig:cartpole}b,c).